Generation Health Clinic is available by referral from a doctor or nurse practitioner.

 Generation Health Clinic accepts referrals from physicians and nurse practitioners.
 If you do not currently have a primary care provider, we may accept a referral from a physician at a walk-in clinic if the referring provider can provide follow-up and continuity of care.
 If you are looking for a primary care provider, sign up here to be matched with a family doctor or nurse practitioner in your area: https://www.healthlinkbc.ca/health-connect-registry#getdoctorornp

 We are not a mental health program.
-Our mental health professional (Registered Psychologist, Registered Social Worker, or Clinical Counsellor) will meet with your child at the initial assessment appointment to complete a psychosocial assessment.
-This will assist in identifying mental health concerns that may impact participation in our program.
+Our mental health professional (Licensed Psychologist, Registered Social Worker, or Clinical Counsellor) will meet with your child at the initial assessment appointment to complete a psychosocial assessment.
+This will assist in identifying mental health concerns that may impact participation in our clinic.
 We can offer recommendations and guidance if your child needs further diagnosis, assessment, or community mental health resources.
 It is important to note that our mental health professionals do not provide psychoeducational assessments; typically, these are provided through schools or private pay clinics.

 A child’s mental health is an important part of healthy living.
-Our mental health professional completes a comprehensive assessment to evaluate your child’s psychosocial well-being.
+Our mental health professional completes an assessment to evaluate your child’s psychosocial well-being.
 As part of this assessment, they screen for emotional concerns, disordered eating behaviours, poor body image, and low self-esteem.
 They also assess whether your child and family are prepared to start making healthy living changes or participate in group programming.

 Overall, a good experience.
 Everyone was kind and helpful.
 Thank you!!